JayS420/Python-For-All/README.md

 Topics will be covered

 📕 Beginner Python Programming 📕
-Variables & Data Types
+1. Variables & Data Types
-Basic Operations & Input
+2. Basic Operations & Input
-Conditions
+3. Conditions
-If-elif-else
+4. If-elif-else
-Chained Conditionals & Nested Statements
+5. Chained Conditionals & Nested Statements
-For Loops
+6. For Loops
-While Loops
+7. While Loops
-List's and Tuples
+8. List's and Tuples
-Iteration by Item
+9. Iteration by Item
-String Method
+10. String Method
-Slice Operation
+11.Slice Operation
-Functions
+12. Functions
-How to read a text file
+13. How to read a text file
-Writing to a Text File
+14. Writing to a Text File
-Using .count() and .find()
+15. Using .count() and .find()
-Introduction to Modeular Programming
+16. Introduction to Modeular Programming
-Optional Parameters
+17. Optional Parameters
-Try and Except(Error Handling)
+18. Try and Except(Error Handling)
-Global VS Local Variable
+19. Global VS Local Variable